 Coursework workload may be adjusted when faculty have responsibilities that have been approved by their Dean (or designee) and Provost as having Workload Credit.
 The Dean (or designee) and Provost will specify such reassignments in writing.
 A non-exhaustive list of eligible activities is listed below.

 A. Coursework eligible for reassignment

 B. Some tasks are only considered overload activities.
-Overload compensation will be equivalent to that faculty member’s summer rate of pay.
-Example of activities eligible only for overload:
+Overload compensation will be equivalent to the faculty member’s summer rate of pay.
+Examples of activities eligible only for overload:

-Occasionally, the Department Chair or Dean (or designee) may determine that a particular assignment warrants additional compensation based on significant workload in the course and a stipend may be provided for such service.
-Requests for stipends should follow the guidelines issued by the Office of the Provost.
+Occasionally, the Department Chair or Dean (or designee) may determine that a particular assignment warrants additional compensation based on significant workload in the course, and a stipend may be provided for such service.
+Requests for stipends shall follow the guidelines issued by the Office of the Provost.

 Stipends are provided on a semester-by-semester basis.
-The agreement does not imply a commitment by the administration to continue to provide such stipends.
+The agreement does not imply a commitment by the administration to continue to provide a stipend.
 Funding of conference or professional travel is not to be construed as a stipend.

 AA 3: Academic Workload Policy approved by President Maryanski, August 2009

-Approved by Faculty Senate Chair Dr. Abby Peters, February 13, 2019.
+Approved by Faculty Senate Chair Serge Ballif, December 9, 2019.